agoessling/lighthouse-lantern/README.md

 lighthouse-lantern
 ==================

-RGB LED pixel to be used with LightHouse(agoessling\lighthouse)
+RGB LED pixel to be used with LightHouse(agoessling\lighthouse-lantern)